Skip to content

 Phlebotomy is the medical practice of drawing blood from a patient for various purposes, such as diagnostic testing, transfusion, or donation.
 It is a crucial aspect of healthcare that requires specialized training and certification.

-The Phlebotomy Program at Elgin Community College is a fast-paced, cost-effective way to earn a phlebotomy certification and enter the healthcare field.
-This program provides comprehensive instruction and hands-on training to equip students with the skills necessary to perform their roles safely and effectively.
+Elgin Community College’s Phlebotomy Program is a fast, cost-effective way to earn certification and begin a healthcare career.
+This program offers thorough instruction and hands-on training, equipping students with the skills to perform their roles safely and effectively.

 How long is Phlebotomy School?